Erez Katz, CEO and Co-founder of Lucena Research

-Take, for example, the seemingly trivial task of recognizing a bird within an input image.
-The deep learner is able to breakdown the image into a pixelated representation, with many thousands of pixels.
-It then sequences the image through receptive fields (convolutional transformation).
-Subsequently, it is then able to distinguish with high accuracy meaningful patterns (relevant to the bird’s image) from the background.
+Take, for example, the task of recognizing a bird within an image.
+The deep learner is able to breakdown the image into a pixelated representation, with thousands of pixels.
+It sequences the image through receptive fields (convolutional transformation) and is then able to distinguish meaningful patterns (relevant to the bird’s image) from the background.

 A typical learning process feeds a large number of images of birds along with images that do not contain birds.
 In turn, the convolutional neural network (CNN) “learns” to effectively recognize subtle but distinctive bird-like patterns (such as a beak, feathers or wings) and to distinguish a bird pattern from the broader image representation.

 The goal of feeding timeseries data into CNNs is meant to identify complex predictive patterns unrecognizable to the naked eye, enabling investors to scientifically validate an investment algorithm and act on investment opportunities well before it is exploited by the masses.

 We talked about taking features (also called factors) over time and assessing them daily as they describe the state of publicly traded companies.

-Clearly, the values above are not conducive to recognizing complex patterns for a few reasons:
+Unfortunately, the values above are not conducive to recognizing complex patterns for a few reasons:

-1) The data elements are not measured homogeneously:
+- The data elements are not measured homogeneously:

-- Some are in dollars.
+- Some are in dollars, percentages and fractions

 - The data is provided as point-in-time values.
 No trend information is available in the above example.
 Even if we take the value of stochastics, moving averages and the like which contain historical trend-relative value, the data is still somewhat stale and doesn’t provide enough details for complex image analysis.